BlockDevsUnited/l-earn/Lessons/English/L_EARN/Community/LCo2:Contributing.md

 * [Read this Article](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/)
 * [Watch this video](https://www.youtube.com/watch?v=w3jLJU7DT5E)

 Developers use Github from the command line.
-However for this lesson, it is enough to use Github through the website interface.
+For this lesson, it is enough to use Github through the website interface.

 ### Markdown Files